Dsarken/YoutubeDownloader/README.md

 ## Installation

 To run this script, you need to have Python 3 installed on your system.
-You also need to install yt_dlp module using pip:
+You also need to install the requirements.txt file using pip:

-`pip install yt_dlp`
+`pip install requirements.txt`

 # Usage

 To use this script, follow these steps:

 Clone or download this repository to your local machine.